relextm19/React-Native-Balatro/README.md

 ## About the Game

 This is a single-player roguelike game built for mobile, heavily inspired by Balatro.
-The core gameplay loop revolves around playing poker hands to score points, defeating Blinds, building your deck with specially modified cards, and improving your scoring with planet cards.
+The gameplay revolves around playing poker hands to score points, defeating Blinds, building your deck with specially modified cards, and improving your scoring with planet cards.

 ---